-The changes in the carrying amount of goodwill during the twelve weeks ended February 20, 2009, are as follows (in thousands):
+The changes in the carrying amount of goodwill during the twenty-four weeks ended May 15, 2009, are as follows (in thousands):

 Balance at November 29, 2008 \$154,029

+Other adjustments related to NeuCo (1,111)

-Effect of foreign currency translation and other adjustments (2,922)
+Effect of foreign currency translation and other adjustments (872)

-Balance at February 20, 2009 \$151,107
+Balance at May 15, 2009 \$152,046

-The purchase agreements for the acquisitions completed in fiscal 2006 and fiscal 2005 provide for additional purchase consideration for up to five years following the transactions, if specific performance targets are met.
+The purchase agreements for the acquisitions completed in fiscal 2006 and fiscal 2005 provide for additional purchase consideration for up to five years following the transactions if specific performance targets are met.
 These earnouts are payable in cash and/or CRA common stock.
+During fiscal 2008, CRA recorded \$12.3 million in additional purchase consideration related to these acquisitions, of which \$0.5 million in cash and \$0.5 million in CRA common stock was paid during fiscal 2008, \$1.1 million in promissory notes was paid during the first quarter of fiscal 2009, and the remaining \$10.2 million was paid in cash during the second quarter of fiscal 2009 and is subject to certain clawback provisions, as defined in the agreement.
 Any additional payments related to these contingencies will be accounted for as additional goodwill.